Galser/oracke-rds-ca-read-replica-test/README.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-E.g. now we have primary DB instance created.
+E.g. now we have a primary DB instance created.

-### Run second apply in attempt to create replica
+### Run second apply in an attempt to create a replica

 **Hypothesis** : With the both parameters defined : `parameter_group_name`  and `ca_cert_identifier` it should fail.